 ResultsThe program has enhanced access to primary care, reduced return ED visits, and generated significant cost savings.

-Moderate: The evidence consists of post-implementation data on patient referrals to a medical home, pre- and post-implementation comparisons of appointment wait times and the proportion of nonemergent patients who return to the ED within 6 months, and estimates of the cost savings generated by reductions in ED-based primary care and diagnostic testing during the first 6 months of the program.
+Moderate: The evidence consists of post-implementation data on patient referrals to a medical home, pre- and post-implementation comparisons of appointment wait times and the proportion of nonemergent patients who return to the emergency department within 6 months, and estimates of the cost savings generated by reductions in emergency department-based primary care and diagnostic testing during the first 6 months of the program.

 - Enhanced access to primary care: Each day, roughly 5 nonemergent ED patients receive a same-day appointment at the nearby FQHC.
 Prior to implementation of this program, these patients either would have been treated in the ED or would have had to wait 3 to 6 months to be seen by the FQHC.

 - Fewer return ED visits for primary care: Since implementation of the program, the percentage of nonemergent ED patients who come back to the ED for primary care within 6 months has fallen from 42 percent to 29 percent.
 This decline suggests that more patients now receive primary care in their medical homes rather than the ED.

 - Significant cost savings: The medical center estimates that it saved approximately $1 million in the first 6 months due to reductions in the provision of high-cost primary care and diagnostic testing in the ED.
 Part of this savings has come from the elimination of several ED positions previously dedicated to primary care.

 Planning and Development ProcessSelected steps included the following: